 Enjoy something for everyone at Pearrygin Lake State Park.
 Beginner to intermediate rolling hills on single and double track trails with beautiful lake and mountain vistas.
 Start at the Lake Creek trailhead or other multiple access points and create your own ride.
 Do a loop or out-n-back, add the Bear Creek Road, make it long, make it short, it's all up to you.
 Electric assist bikes allowed.

 Drop a car at the Foggy Dew trailhead then drive to Crater Creek trailhead for a great shuttled ride.
 Climb up to Cooney Lake from the Crater Creek Trailhead and descending Foggy Dew - all the way to the camground - for a 5,000' joy ride!
 Moderate to difficult ride.
 Long climb (3,500'-4,500') with a hike-a-bike section into Merchant's Basin.
 NW Forest Pass required to park at trailhead.
 Electric assist bikes allowed.

 bear mountain figure 8

+This trail is free of snow but hasn't yet been cleared of trees and debris.
 This ride is a a great sampler of the riding available in the Loup Loup and Beaver Creek area.
 It uses forest service road climbs to combine the great Bear Mountain Trail - #442 and Middle Fork Beaver Creek Trail - #406 descents.
 One of Joe's favorites!
 No pass required for parking or riding.
 Electric assist bikes allowed through September 30.